-This healing journey can’t be summed up in a concise “3-step process” because the journey isn’t linear nor identical from person to person.
+This journey can’t be summed up in a concise three step process because the healing journey isn’t linear or identical from person to person.

-But as an initial step toward that journey, we can create a space of understanding and empathy to acknowledge what we experienced had nothing to do with us.
-The experiences we had as a child was a function of the adults around us and the society in which they lived.
-The dysfunction that we experienced is a reflection of the level of unconsciousness of our world.
+But as an initial step toward that journey, we can create a space of understanding and empathy to acknowledge that what we experienced had nothing to do with us.
+The experiences we had as a child were a function of the adults around us and the society in which they lived.
+The dysfunction that we experienced was a reflection of the level of unconsciousness of our world.
 We just happened to be there to experience it.

 As adults, we can thank and appreciate our inner child for doing what s/he needed to do to survive and protect him/herself.

 As adults, we can have compassion for the child that internalized a confusing experience to make it mean something about him/herself – typically it’s a story we tell ourselves that we weren’t (fill in the blank) enough.
-We made up this story to make meaning of the confusion.
+We made up this story to find meaning in the confusion.

 And as adults, we can see the story for what it is – a childish attempt at making sense of the dysfunctional world.